-(BA(Psychology), MASW, Dip Gestalt Therapy)
+(BA(Psychology), MASW (Social Work), Dip Gestalt Therapy)

 He has worked extensively in a wide variety of counselling and psychological services since 1995, including most recently the role of Senior Psychologist at Malmsbury Youth Justice Centre for 4 years.
 Previous to this he has worked in family counselling, drug and alcohol, sexual assault, problematic gambling, men’s behavioural change programs, and the mental health fields.